 Selecting using the PCB Panel

 To select the array, switch the PCB panel to Unions mode and select the required Via Stitching or Via Shielding union.
-All vias that are part of that array will select if the Select checkbox is enabled in the panel (as shown in the image below).
-Alternatively, double click on any via in the array to open the Properties panel and edit the array.
+All vias that are part of that array will select, if the Select checkbox is enabled in the panel (as shown in the image below).
+Alternatively, double click on any via in the array to open the Add Stitching to Net dialog or the Add Shielding to Net dialog and edit the array.

 Use the PCB panel in Unions mode to select all vias in a stitching or shielding array.
-In this image, all four via shielding unions are selected.
+In this image all 4 via shielding unions are selected.

 An individual stitching/shielding via can be selected and deleted.